 Investing is risky.
 It comes with few guarantees.
+But here are investing apps today that make investing easy - and that's a start.

 Legendary founder of Vanguard, John Bogle, once said, “The grim irony of investing is that we investors as a group not only don't get what we pay for, we get precisely what we don't pay for.”